Pooja123surjan/Javascript-project/README.md

 # Javascript-project
-This is Registration/Login form. autho-Pooja Surjan
+This is Registration/Login form.</br>
+author-Pooja Surjan